UK Practice Statement on Advance Pricing Agreements

 HM Revenue and Customs ("HMRC") issued a Statement of Practice on Advance Pricing Agreements.
 It is intended as general guidance on how HMRC interprets the APA legislation and operates the UK APA Program.
 Annex 1 to the Statement of Practice provides a list of the information to be included in the formal application, and Annex 2 provides a sample APA agreement.

 European Commission Decision on Apple

-The European Commission released a summary of its decision relating to Apple.
+The European Commission released a summary of its decision relating to Apple in August 2016 and released its full public decision in December 2016.
 The Commission found that two tax rulings issued by Ireland to Apple have substantially and artificially lowered the tax paid by Apple in Ireland since 1991, and that the rulings endorsed a way to establish the taxable profits for two Irish incorporated companies of the Apple group that did not correspond to economic reality.
 Per the European Commission, this selective tax treatment of Apple in Ireland is illegal under EU state aid rules, because it gives Apple a significant advantage over other businesses that are subject to the same national taxation rules.
 Ireland must now recover the unpaid taxes in Ireland from Apple for the years 2003 to 2014 of up to €13 billion, plus interest.

 European Commission Decision on Fiat